You’re a 30-year-old who is looking to buy a new mattress.

 Levi Strauss & Co. did, and decided to work on reducing that number through advertising campaigns encouraging consumers to wash their jeans less and, more importantly, through restructuring how their factories use water through new technologies for finishing products.
 A 2017 pilot program with six suppliers saw a 19% drop in energy and water use and was expanded to over 40 supplies in 2019.

-While the denim giant had long thought about environmental standards alongside labor and health and safety standards in its production, that wasn’t how they marked their products until recently.
+While the denim giant had long thought about environmental standards alongside labor and health and safety standards in its production, that wasn’t how they marketed their products until recently.

-Done well, greenifying your business processes and marketing strategies does works—Gen Z’s favorite brand of denim jeans is now Levi’s (21%), per Sourcing Journal.
+Done well, greenifying your business processes and marketing strategies does work—Gen Z’s favorite brand of denim jeans is now Levi’s (21%), per Sourcing Journal .

 Older ads focused on the durability of their product for their working consumers…

 ...then on stylish, fashion-forward factors for discerning young buyers…